Geometric generalizations of the square sieve, with an application to cyclic covers: Counting bound

 This work was initiated at the Women In Numbers 3rd workshop organized at the Banff International Research Station (Alberta, Canada) in Spring 2014.
 We thank the workshop organizers, Ling Long, Rachel Pries, and Katherine Stange, for providing us with a focused and stimulating research environment for starting this work.
 We thank the Department of Mathematics, Statistics, and Computer Science at the University of Illinois at Chicago (USA) for sponsoring and hosting a visit of the authors to continue this work.
-We thank Dante Bonolis, Mihran Papikian, Joseph Rabinoff, and Melanie Wood for helpful conversations related to parts of this work.
-Furthermore, we thank the funding agencies that supported our research at various stages of the completion of this paper.
-In particular, AB has been partially supported by NSF grant DMS-2002716, Simons Foundation collaboration grants No. 244988 and No. 524015, and by Institute for Advanced Study, which includes funding from NSF grant DMS-1638352.
+AB has been partially supported by NSF grant DMS-2002716, Simons Foundation collaboration grants No. 244988 and No. 524015, and by Institute for Advanced Study, which includes funding from NSF grant DMS-1638352.
 ACC has been partially supported by the Simons Collaboration Grants No. 318454 and No. 709008.
 ML has been partially supported by the Natural Sciences and Engineering Research Council of Canada under Discovery Grant 355412-2013 and the Fonds de recherche du Qu\'ebec - Nature et technologies, Projet de recherche en \'equipe 256442 and 300951.
-LBP has been partially supported by NSF CAREER grant DMS-1652173, a Sloan Research Fellowship, by the Charles Simonyi Endowment and NSF Grant No. 1128155 at the IAS, and by a Joan and Joseph Birman Fellowship.
+LBP thanks the Hausdorff Center for Mathematics for a productive research environment, and has been partially supported by NSF CAREER grant DMS-1652173, a Sloan Research Fellowship, by the Charles Simonyi Endowment and NSF Grant No. 1128155 at the IAS, and by a Joan and Joseph Birman Fellowship.